What is R&D?

 - → R&D tax credits are intended for research in the commercial environment (not the lab environment).

-- → The credit includes product & process development activities if those activities satisfy the tax definition of R&D.
+- → The credit includes costs for activities related to new or improved product, process, and software development if those activities satisfy the tax definition of R&D.

-- → Credits are not limited to work done by your internal R&D group.
+- → Credits are not limited to work done by your core R&D group.
 Engineering, product development, product

-management and R&D support groups may also qualify.
+management, and other R&D support groups may also qualify.